U.S. envoy to visit North Korea over jailed American

 King will ask North Korea to "pardon Mr. Bae and grant him special amnesty on humanitarian grounds so that he can be reunited with his family and seek medical treatment," it added.

-The White House urged North Korea on Tuesday to grant Bae clemency and allow him to return to the United States.
+The White House urged North Korea on Tuesday to grant Bae, who suffers diabetes among other conditions, clemency and allow him to return to the United States.

+Asked about his mission, King told reporters in Tokyo on Wednesday that Bae had health problems.

+"We're hopeful that we'll be able to make progress on that," he said.

+King was visiting Tokyo ahead of his Pyongyang trip to meet with senior Japanese government officials and lawmakers including Keiji Furuya, minister in charge of issues related to the abductions of Japanese citizens by North Korea.

+The release of Bae, which would remove an irritant in U.S. relations with North Korea, also would fit into a recent pattern of conciliatory steps by Pyongyang toward its neighbours.

 In April, Bae was sentenced to 15 years of hard labour after North Korea's Supreme Court convicted him of state subversion.
-The court said Bae, 45, used his tourism business to form groups to overthrow the government.
+The court said Bae, 45, used his tourism business to form groups aimed at overthrowing the government.

 Bae was detained in November as he led a tour group through the northern region of the country.
 His sentencing came amid acrimonious relations between Pyongyang and Washington over the reclusive state's nuclear program.